Into the Ring: A Closer Look at The History of Boxing

 Homer actually mentions the sport in The Iliad (circa 675 BCE), calling for the sons of Atrius to “content for the prizes … for the blows of boxing.”

-Boxing was also a popular sport among the ancient Romans.
+Boxing was also a popular sport among the ancient Romans during the roman empire era.
 The fighters—called gladiators—wore gloves called caestus, which actually had sharp spikes sewn into the rough leather bands.

 Boxing was often used to train for hand-to-hand combat, but was also primarily meant to entertain spectators.
-In many cases, gladiators had to fight to the death.
+In many cases, gladiators had to fight to the death – at least until one fighter succumbed from the physical damage.

 London Bare Knuckle Era

-After the fall of the Greek and Roman empires, boxing continued informally, but with no set rules.
+After the fall of the Greek and Roman empires, boxing continued informally, but with no set rules or any technical criteria.
 But in 1800s, bare-knuckle fighting became very popular in London.
 These fights were often held in the Royal Theater.

 There were no rules and no weight classes, and it was even declared illegal.
 However, some fighters reached celebrity status.
 One of them, James Figg, was such a local hero that he was declared the champion of England in 1719.